manips-sai-org/sai2-model/README.md

-# Sai2-Model
+# Sai-Model

-This is SAI2 robot model library for robot kinematics and dynamics.
+This is SAI robot model library for robot kinematics and dynamics.
 It uses [RBDL](https://rbdl.bitbucket.io/) and adds function to facilitate the implementation of the whole body control framework from Stanford Robotics Lab.

 ## Dependencies
-sai2-model depends on eigen3 and sai2-urdfreader.
+sai-model depends on eigen3 and sai-urdfreader.
-You can get sai2-urdfreader [there](https://github.com/manips-sai-org/sai2-urdfreader).
+You can get sai-urdfreader [there](https://github.com/manips-sai-org/sai-urdfreader).

 To install eigen3 on Ubuntu :
 ```